10 Amazing Benefits Of Sunflower Seeds

 Nutritious sunflower seeds are good for your heart and hair.
 They can also improve sleep, mood, and male fertility.
 And they lower the risk of Parkinson’s disease, help with weight management, and reduce the risk of birth defects.
 Sunflower oil can moisturize skin and treat fungal nail infections when it’s ozonized.

 Sunflower seeds make a great snack.
-But did you know that they’re chock a bloc with nutrients?
+But did you know that they’re chock-a-block with nutrients?
 These delicious seeds are a source of healthy fats, vitamin E, B vitamins, zinc, phosphorus, potassium, iron, calcium, and protein.1 Let’s take a look at how this nutritious seed can benefit our health.
+Sunflower seeds can:

 1. Keep Your Heart Healthy